Hawkins Field (airport): World War II

 On July 1, 1944, Jackson Army Air Base was transferred to the Third Air Force.
 Training was re-organized under the 2159th Army Air Force Base Unit, with three flying squadrons "A", "B" and "C", and was consolidated with units being reassigned from Laurel Army Airfield to Jackson.
 The Netherlands aviators left in May 1945, and flight training was closed down in October.

 Third Air Force operated the airfield as an Air Force Reserve training center (2588th Air Force Reserve Training Unit) until March 31, 1949, when the United States Air Force excessed Hawkins Field and returned it to civil control.

 Postwar use

-It was not until 1949 that Hawkins was again classified as a civil airfield.
-In 1963, the City began work to annex land in Rankin County, Mississippi, to build a new airport for jets (Hawkins' longest runway was 5383 feet).
-Allen C. Thompson Field, or Jackson Municipal Airport, (now known as Jackson Medgar Wiley Evers International Airport) opened later that year, one of the first airports with parallel runways, versus the cross wind intersecting runways at the airport it replaced.
+It was not until 1949 that Hawkins was again classified as a civil airfield (though Delta and C&S had scheduled flights to Hawkins for years).
+In 1963 the City began work to annex land in Rankin County for a new airport for jets (Hawkins' longest runway was 5383 feet).
+Allen C. Thompson Field, or Jackson Municipal Airport, (now Jackson Medgar Wiley Evers International Airport) opened later that year, one of the first airports with parallel runways, versus the cross wind intersecting runways at the airport it replaced.
 With the opening of Jackson Municipal Airport, Hawkins Field became a general aviation airport.

 The Kerry Committee report which began in the United States Senate in early 1986 contains a U.S. Customs and DEA investigation report on drug trafficking using DC-4s at Hawkins Field.